fusterma/JUAS2025/Tutorials2025.md

 # **Questions:**

+1. Install the dipoles in the sequence in the Tutorial2.madx file and run the complete file.

-1. Compute the required bending angle for the dipoles considering a ring with 736 dipoles with equal bending angles (HINT: $2\pi=N\theta$).
+2. Compute the required bending angle for the dipoles considering a ring with 736 dipoles with equal bending angles (HINT: $2\pi=N\theta$).

-2. Define a proton beam with a total energy, $E_{tot}$, of 7000 GeV.
+3. Define a proton beam with a total energy, $E_{tot}$, of 7000 GeV.
 Activate the sequence and change the dipole bending angle to the one computed in question 1.
 Then, compute the periodic linear optics functions with the twiss command in MAD-X. Do the dipoles (weak focusing) affect the maximum of the $\beta$-functions?
 And the dispersion?

-3. From the phase advance of the FODO cell compute the horizontal and vertical tunes of the machine.
+4. From the phase advance of the FODO cell compute the horizontal and vertical tunes of the machine.

 **SOLUTIONS**

-4. Using the MAD-X match block on a single FODO cell, match the tunes of the machine to 46.0 in both planes.
+5. Using the MAD-X match block on a single FODO cell, match the tunes of the machine to 46.0 in both planes.
 Don't forget to power the dipoles!

         match, sequence = ??;
         global, q1 = ??;